Olona: Floods and leans

-The artificial derivations
+Artificial derivations

 As long as it was in operation, the stretch of the Cavo Diotti that took water from Castegnate, frazione of Castellanza, represented the most important artificial derivation of the Olona.
 Its northern section is still entering in the Olona, through the Bevera tributary, after having taken water from springs in the Canton of Ticino and in the territory of Viggiù.
 The southern section of this artificial channel, that is the one that extracted the water previously introduced in Castegnate, was instead buried in 1918 following the strong urbanization of the agricultural area of Pantanedo, frazione of Rho, which was the final user of the Cavo Diotti.
 Since the demand for water for irrigation purposes in Pantanedo was almost zero, this part of the canal was no longer used.

 The Cavo Diotti was built in 1787.
 He was wanted by the lawyer Luigi Diotti, great landowner, to irrigate his properties.
 Diotti asked and obtained permission from Emperor Franz Joseph I of Austria to carry out the work.
 The project was, however, a harbinger of controversy: 32 users of the river's water opposed it strenuously, claiming that the water withdrawal would be greater than its introduction.
 Given the government support, the consortium of the Olona river gave way and on 17 March 1786 gave permission for the start of construction work.
 When the Cable came into operation, the controversy did not abate.
 For decades there were disputes over the amount of water introduced - which many judged to be insufficient due to the measurement system - and the maintenance status of the Olona source area, where the Cavo Diotti fed water.

 In 1860 two other artificial derivations were proposed.
 The first, which was never built due to technical difficulties and cost problems, had to extract water from Lake Lugano, while the second would have had to introduce water into the Olona thanks to a withdrawal from an artificial channel coming from the Ticino river.
 The two projects were approved by the Olona River Consortium on April 28, 1877.
 In particular, the artificial canal from Ticino, destined to flow into the Naviglio Martesana, was built from 1887 to 1890 and was called Canale Villoresi.
 The first entry into the Olona of water from the Canale Villoresi was completed in 1923 thanks to an outlet located in Nerviano.
 When fully operational, this derivation introduced into the Olona 1 m3/s.
 This work was intended to supply water to the downstream users of Rho, who were the ones who suffered the most from the lean periods of the river.

 A fourth derivation project was proposed in 1865.
 This canal was supposed to draw water from Lake Varese, but it was never built for the cost, which would have been too high.